ACH

 Exception Account

 When a transaction fails due to velocity controls, account state issues, or other processing errors, it's posted to your exceptionAccountId.
+An inbound regular return is also posted there when Twisp cannot find an originated workflow with a matching original trace number.
 Common scenarios:

 - Velocity Control Violation: Transaction exceeds configured velocity limits